MBA and MSW Students – Apply to become a student fellow!

 - Fellows complete a strategic project based on board needs

-- Fellow prepare and present a final report to the agency of their project
+- Fellows prepare and present a final report to the agency of their project

 - Fellows attend kick-off and wrap up events each semester, held on campus